pmjones/adr/README.md

 There seems to be no allowance for other kinds of HTTP responses, such as "Not Found".
 That kind of response is clearly not a representation of the requested resource.

 Having said all that, it may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into _Domain_ and a _Action_, and where the representation of the response is handled by a _Responder_.

+### Separated Presentation

+There are hints of ADR, espeically the _Responder_ element, in [Separated Presentation](http://martinfowler.com/eaaDev/SeparatedPresentation.html).
+Although the article is well worth reading, Separated Presentation sounds more like a meta-pattern that describes the general concern of separating data from presentatinon, not a specific approach to doing so.

 ## Examples of MVC vs ADR